What are basal and squamous cell skin cancers?

-Bowen disease can sometimes progress to an invasive squamous cell skin cancer, so doctors usually recommend treating them.
+Bowen disease can sometimes progress to an invasive squamous cell skin cancer, so doctors usually recommend treating it.
 People who have these are also at higher risk for other skin cancers, so close follow-up with a doctor is important.

 Benign skin tumors

-Most tumors of the skin are benign (not cancerous) and rarely if ever turn into cancers.
+Most skin tumors are benign (not cancerous) and rarely if ever turn into cancers.
 There are many kinds of benign skin tumors, including:

 - Most types of moles (see Melanoma Skin Cancer for more about moles)

-- Seborrheic keratoses: tan, brown, or black raised spots with a waxy texture or occasionally a rough surface when they are on the legs (also known as stucco keratosis)
+- Seborrheic keratoses: tan, brown, or black raised spots with a waxy texture or occasionally a slightly rough and crumbly surface when they are on the legs (also known as stucco keratosis)

 - Hemangiomas: benign blood vessel growths, often called strawberry spots

 - Lipomas: soft tumors made up of fat cells

 - Warts: rough-surfaced growths caused by some types of human papilloma virus (HPV)

 Last Medical Review: 04/01/2016